AtlasICL/dotfiles/README.md

 # Backups

-- The script will create time-stamped backups for any files it may overwrite.
+- The script will create time-stamped backups for any files it overwrites.
 - The backups can be found at `~/atlas-setup-backups/`

 # Notes